 Richmond Public Library’s Main Library is a multidisciplinary venue, showcasing performances and four gallery spaces featuring the work of local and regional artists, including photography, prints, painting, and multimedia works.
 The Main Library also houses the David Freed Gallery, which features the Library’s permanent collection of prints of renowned authors created by legendary Richmond artist David Freed.

-To learn more and/or apply, please click on the link below.
-After completing the application, return it to Lynn Vandenesse at the Main Library.
+To learn more and/or apply, please contact Lynn Vandenesse at the Main Library at (804)646-7223 or firstname.lastname@example.org.

 The Main Library houses about 30 filing cabinets filled with newspaper clippings of Richmond history and obituaries/biographies from the early 1900s into the early 2000s.
 This treasure trove is accessible when the Library is open for the casual and professional researcher.
 These materials don’t circulate, but can be copied.
 Ask at the Reference Desk.